Business1sg00d/HTTPShell/README.md

 # HTTPShell
 HTTPS Reverse shell.
 Installed as a service on Windows.
-Bypasses Defender as of 01/15/2025.

-Tested on Windows 10 Pro with 01/15/25 update.
+Tested on Windows 10 Home/Pro with 01/15/25 update.
+No longer bypasses Windefend.

+The following repo is a simplified version that does bypass Windows 10/11 Pro/Home fully updated: https://github.com/Business1sg00d/RustHTTPSShell

 Docker container and building projects done on Ubuntu 20.04.6 Focal LTS for both host and VM.